 PwC U.S. is a partnership where earnings are allocable to its partners and principals.
 Partnership distributions are not considered "executive compensation" in the customary sense of that term because partnership distributions are comprised of distributions of current earnings.
 Therefore, it is not practical to differentiate the ownership components of distributions to partners from the compensation components of such distributions.
 As a result, the financial statements do not reflect the assets and liabilities or income before partner distributions and benefits had the Business operated as a stand-alone entity.
-These benefits principally include retirement benefits and certain group insurance coverage.

 The Merger of Coopers & Lybrand and Price Waterhouse Global Networks.
-Effective July 1, 1998, substantially all of the various professional services firms comprising the global networks of Coopers & Lybrand and Price Waterhouse combined on a country-by-country or regional basis and established a new global network of combined firms that comprise Pricewaterhouse Coopers ("PwC").
+Effective July 1, 1998, substantially all of the various professional services firms comprising the global networks of Coopers & Lybrand and Price Waterhouse combined on a country-by-country or regional basis and established a new global network of combined firms that comprise PricewaterhouseCoopers ("PwC").
 The PwC network of firms adopted a coordinated strategy, branding and standards of operations on a global basis under a common global management team.